-Assistance provided under this program will meet the national objectives of benefiting low-and moderate-income areas (LMA), low-and-moderate income limited clientele (LMC) or addressing an urgent need.
+Assistance provided under this program will meet the national objectives of benefiting low-and moderate-income areas (LMA) or addressing an urgent need.

 HUD waived the urgent need national objective criteria in section 104(b)(3) of the HCDA and established the following alternative requirement that for any CDBG-DR grantee using the urgent need national objective may use it for a period of 36 months after the applicability date of the grantee's Allocation Announcement Notice.